-

 (Reviewed by Jeyran Main) Say Something is a short book of poetry providing an autobiographical window into the author’s life.
 Jeremy Clarke believes that every person’s journey in life should be heard and told.
 The inspiration comes from within his … Continue reading

-Tagged autobiography, poetry
+Tagged autobiography, poetry, short books

 Comments Off on SAY SOMETHING – Jeremy Clarke